Essoz/ml-daikon-empirical-study-eecs598/ROADMAP.md

 1. Understanding Real-World Silent/Latent Correctness Issues [*Current Stage*]
     - [x] Collecting real-world issues
+        - [x] Collecting issues from GitHub issues
+        - [x] Collecting issues from StackOverflow
+        - [x] Collecting issues from other sources (e.g., Reddit, Twitter, etc.)
     - [x] Analyzing the issues
     - [x] Summarizing the issues
 2. Testing the Hypothesis [*Current Stage*]
+    - [ ] Testing all the hypothesis we have
         - [ ] Implementing prototypes
         - [ ] Evaluating prototypes
 3. Iterating on the Hypothesis
+    - [ ] Iterating on the hypothesis
         - [ ] Desiding on one potential direction to focus on
         - [ ] Finish iterating on the direction with data collected from Stage 1
         - [ ] Repeating Stage 2 and 3
+    - [ ] Large-Scale Evaluation
+        - [ ] Collecting more real-world issues (probably from industry collaborators)
+        - [ ] Evaluating the tool on the issues
 4. Large-Scale Evaluation
     - [ ] Collecting more real-world issues (probably from industry collaborators)
     - [ ] Evaluating the tool on the issues